-- 8.1 For the JEC the quorum is the three Leaders or their nominees. - 8.2 For the JSC the quorum is three with at least one member from each Council. - 8.3 During any meeting, if the Chair declares there is not a quorum present, then the meeting will adjourn immediately.
-Remaining business will be considered at a time and date fixed by the Chair.
+- 8.1 For the HREC the quorum is the three Council members or their nominees. - 8.2 During any meeting, if the Chair declares there is not a quorum present, then the meeting will adjourn immediately.
+Remaining business will be considered at a time and date fixed by the Chair or when the meeting becomes quorate again.
 If he/she does not fix a date, the remaining business will be considered at the next ordinary meeting.